Guangdong Olympic Stadium: History

 Guangdong Olympic Stadium broke ground on 31 December 1998 at the former site of Huangcun Airport.
 It opened to the public for the Ninth National Games of China in 2001.
 It was originally planned to help host the 2008 Summer Olympics until a decision was made to construct the National Stadium in Beijing.
 The original design for the Guangdong Olympic Stadium was announced in 1999.
 Taking Guangzhou's nickname, the Flower City, the American architectural firm of Ellerbe Becket designed Guangdong Olympic Stadium's sunscreen roof to resemble layers of petals on a flower.
 The design firm stated in its press release: "The stadium bowl grows out of the ground to a sculpted upper edge, like the petals of a flower.
 Floating above the bowl is a shimmering ribbon of roof flowing like a wave over the seats.
 It parts at the ends and holds the Olympic flame, suspended between the two ribbons.
 A hotel surrounds a circular opening in the roof that forms a vertical tower of light, which at night is visible for a great distance."
 The stadium's multi-colored seats are positioned in multiple sections that are visually connected via a ribbon pattern.
+In 2025, new seats were installed.